Sport in Northern Ireland: Competitions

 Irish provinces compete in the United Rugby Championship, against Welsh regions, Italian cities, Scottish super-districts, and South African regions.
 Through performance in the URC, the four Irish provinces qualify to compete in the European Rugby Champions Cup and the EPCR Challenge Cup.

 Competitions have taken place since the late 19th century with the modern day Inter-provincial Championship between Munster, Leinster, Ulster and Connacht first contested in 1920.

 Another focus for the domestic game in Ireland is the All-Ireland League, which started in 1990.
-For the 2022-23 season, there will be 5 divisions.
+For the 2022–23 season, there will be 5 divisions.

-Statistics

-According to the IRB, Ireland has 201 rugby union clubs; 614 referees; 25,000 pre-teen male players; 35,000 teen male players; 14,500 senior male players (total male players 74,500) as well as 10,000 pre-teen female players; 800 teen female players; 1,200 senior female players (total female players 12,000).

-The IRFU Annual Report for season 2006–2007 reported playing figures within Ireland as follows: